jinzhu6/simple_pose_estimation/README.md

+# Pose Estimation
-This is a toy example about how the pose of a camera is estimated.
+#### This is a toy example about how the pose of a camera is estimated.

-## Pipeline
+## Overview

-In Computer Vision, the pose of an object typically refers to its relative orientation and position with respect to a camera.
+In Computer Vision, the **pose** of an object typically refers to its relative orientation and position with respect to a camera.
 One can change the pose of an object by either moving the object with respect to the camera, or the camera with respect to the object.
-The pose of the object is typically estimated by analyzing the correspondences between features extracted from different images.
+The pose of the object is typically estimated by analyzing the correspondences between features extracted from different images -- more than one image looking at the same scene from different angles.

 <ul>
 <li> 2D-to-2D: See [Hartley and Zisserman, 2000] for the projective transformation/homography and [Nister, 2004] as a seminal work on the visual odometry.